Posted on Monday, 21st September 2009 by Eric Cressey

 And, just as importantly, remember that resistance training is one of the foundations of modern physical therapy.
 Would your coach tell a physical therapist that resistance training as part of a rehabilitation program was inappropriate?
 Of course not!
 How in the world it is within his scope of practice to tell a kid that lifting is bad for him - either in terms of increasing injury potential or decreasing performance - is completely beyond me.
 Throwing a baseball is the single-fastest motion in sports; you simply don’t decelerate 7,500 degrees/second of humeral internal rotation without at least a bit of muscular contribution.

-And, let’s not forget that an ideal strength and conditioning program encompasses a lot more than just lifting weights.
+And, let’s not forget that an ideal strength and conditioning program encompasses a lot more than just strength exercises.
 It includes good self massage work (foam rollers, etc), mobility training, sprinting/agility/plyos, and much, much more.
 It begins with a detailed assessment to determine what mobility or stability deficits may lead to injury down the road.
 It may also be the only avenue through which an athlete learns proper nutrition.

 The fundamental problem is that many baseball coaches think of garbage like this when they hear the words “lifting weights:”